-(Please keep responses less than 500 words each)
+(Please keep responses less than 250 words each, at maximum)

-- 1. Please describe what has motivated you to run for and serve in public office.
-What is your motivation for running in this race now? - 2.
-What is your vision for Anchorage? - 3.
-Transitioning to a 100 percent clean energy economy is necessary to avert the worst impacts of the climate crises while rescuing our workforce, diversifying our economy, saving Alaskans money, and protecting our health and well-being.
+1. Transitioning to a 100 percent clean energy economy is necessary to avert the worst impacts of the climate crises while rescuing our workforce, diversifying our economy, saving Alaskans money, and protecting our health and well-being.
 Clean, sustainable energy continues to grow rapidly as technology prices have plummeted.
-However, Alaska's economy and government services are still heavily dependent on oil extraction, the emissions of which are a major contributor to climate change. - a.
-Do you support transitioning to 100 percent clean energy no later than 2050 to help build pollution-free communities? (mark one) YES / NO b.
-Do you support Anchorage's Climate Action Plan, including recommendations like improving transportation with electric bus fleets and investing in energy efficiency upgrades?
-With solutions in mind, what specific policies at the city level do you support to reduce our state's carbon emissions and slow the harm of climate change?
+However, Alaska's economy and government services are still heavily dependent on oil extraction, the emissions of which are a major contributor to climate change.

+Do you support transitioning to 100 percent clean energy no later than 2050 to help build pollution-free communities?

+(mark one) YES / NO